openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. note::

-    Understanding how images are stored in a Classification output is only required if you want to manually use them.
+    Understanding how images are stored in an optical mosaic is only required if you want to manually use them.
 The SEPAL applications are bound to this tiling system and can digest this information for you.

-The data are stored in a folder using the name of the Classification as it was set in the first section of this documentation.
-As the amount of data is spatially too large to be exported at once, the data are cut into small pieces and brought back together in a :code:`<CLASSIF name>_<gee tile id>.vrt` file.
+The data are stored in a folder using the name of the optical mosaic as it was created in the first section of this article.
+As the number of data is spatially too big to be exported at once, the data are divided into smaller pieces and brought back together in a :code:`<MO name>_<gee tile id>.vrt` file.

 .. tip::

-    The full folder with a consistent tree folder is required to read the `.vrt`
+    The full folder with a consistent tree folder is required to read the `.vrt`.

+For support, :doc:`ask the community <https://groups.google.com/g/sepal-users>`.